muescha/consoledonottrack.com/index.markdown

 We just want local software, and by providing it to us you are not entitled to our usage, our crashes, or our IP addresses.

+Authors, do the *ethical thing* and respect the following environment variable in your software and your *limited rights to the computers of your users*:

 <div class="card card-body bg-light text-center">
     <h1><code>export DO_NOT_TRACK=1</code></h1>
 </div>